Buckomg5050-omg/CyberpunkHackerDuel/README.md

 ## Level Progression

 - **Level 1**: Introduction to core mechanics with moderate difficulty
-- **Level 2**: Increased challenge with faster firewalls
+- **Level 2**: Increased challenge with faster firewalls, expanded world, and tracker introduction
-- **Level 3**: Maximum difficulty with even faster threats
+- **Level 3**: Maximum difficulty with even faster threats and more aggressive AI
-- Additional levels can be added by modifying the game code
+- Each level increases world size and security system complexity

+## Game Mechanics Detail

+### Decoy System
+The decoy system allows players to create a distraction that attracts the firewall.
+The decoy:
+- Is indicated by blue particle effects around the player (now visible even when standing still)
+- Has a cooldown period after use
+- Becomes increasingly vital in higher levels as security systems become more aggressive

+### Firewall Behavior
+The firewall pursues the player or decoy with:
+- Horizontal movement that accelerates based on distance
+- Vertical tracking that adapts to the decoy's position
+- Level-based attraction multiplier that increases with difficulty
+- Natural-looking movement patterns with slight randomization

+### World Scaling
+As players progress through levels:
+- The world expands in size, making navigation more challenging
+- Security node positions adjust to maintain fair gameplay
+- Maze walls become more complex and strategically placed

 ## Sound Setup